Account opening balances are the balances of your accounts as at the first day of your Start Date*.

 You can enter the following amounts as the opening balance of a bank account:

 - the bank account balance that appears on your balance sheet or trial balance reports as at the day prior to your conversion date.
-For example, if your conversion date is 1 July, this is the bank account balance as at 30 June.
+For example, if your start date is 1 July, this is the bank account balance as at 30 June.

 Your cashbook balance should account for uncleared deposits and payments.
 You can calculate your cashbook balance by taking into account the transactions not yet cleared by your bank as at the conversion date and the balance that appears on your bank statement at that date.